Integer linear programming

 A, \quad a_{j,i} \in \{ 0,1 \}

-If a solution exists, the solution (I learnt but did not discover) is to write x_i in binary:
+If solutions exists, the way to a solution (I learnt but did not discover) is to write x_i in binary (the superscripts denote indexation, not powers):

 x_i=x_i^{(0)}+2x_i^{(1)}+4x_i^{(2)}+\ldots+2^kx_i^{(k)}, \quad x_i^{(l)} \in \{0, 1\}, \quad l \in \{0, \ldots, k\}